WallGuan/Capstone_TB/README.md

 Our findings led to recommendations for TechBridge and partner NGOs focused on:
 *   Enhancing data quality and collection practices.
-*   Optimizing the sequencing and timing of service delivery.
+*   Optimizing the sequence and timing of service delivery.
 *   Addressing identified equity gaps.
 *   Implementing predictive analytics for proactive support.